 If you’re looking to explore travel destinations off the beaten track, the following countries might inspire you.

 This eclectic post-Soviet country bordering the Caspian Sea has plenty to offer travellers.
 You can begin your exploration in Baku, the country’s capital.
-Here, you can spend hours ogling the stunning modern architecture of the famous Flame Towers, the Heydar Aliyev Center or Baku Crystal Hall.
+Here, you can spend hours ogling the stunning modern architecture of the famous Flame Towers, the Heydar Aliyev Centre or Baku Crystal Hall.
 If you can manage to tear yourself away from the fascinating capital, take time to discover Azerbaijan’s various archaeological sites, namely Gobustan and Icheri Sheher (Old City).
 These reveal a great deal about the culture of these proud people.

 Sandwiched between China and Russia, this rarely visited country was home to the fierce warrior, Genghis Khan.
 Due to its huge size (about six times the size of the UK), the country remains largely untouched by civilisation.
 If travelling through vast swathes of uninhibited land, traversing steppes and experiencing authentic nomadic culture is your thing, then Mongolia won’t disappoint.